Love Always (Shane Filan album): Singles

 On 21 July, Filan released Jamie Scott's "Unbreakable" as the lead single, along with the music video.
 The song was taken from Scott's album My Hurricane and was written by himself.
 Filan said that his manager, Louis Walsh holds a strong influence on his decision to record "Unbreakable".
 He stated: "Louis played me "Unbreakable" almost three years ago and he said this is such a hit song, sometimes Louis can ramble on about a song and eventually you realise he's right and he's going on about this song for a reason, he went on about "You Raise Me Up" for a long time before we agreed to do it in Westlife and look what happened there!”
 The music video was filmed on location in Blackwater, Wexford in Ireland and on Brittas Bay beach, located in County Wicklow, Ireland.
 The video was directed by Jonathan Lambert.
 Filan's nephew and his real life girlfriend were also featured in the video.

 Crowded House's "Don't Dream It's Over" was expected to be the second single but its release was cancelled.
 Instead, "Back to You" was released for promotion of the deluxe edition of the album on 4 May 2018 in the UK and Ireland.

 The third single, "Beautiful in White", was released on 6 July 2018 for the promotion of release of Love Always: Asia Deluxe Edition.

 Promotional singles

-Bryan Adams' "Heaven" was released as a promotional single from Love Always on 29 June 2017.
-In Asia, Filan released on Spotify a new version of Need You Now released as an EP with the Filipino bossa nova music artist Sitti on 9 February 2018.
+"Heaven" was released as a promotional single from Love Always on 29 June 2017.
+In Asia, Filan released on Spotify a new version of "Need You Now" released as an EP with Filipino bossa nova artist Sitti on 9 February 2018.
 Sitti said "Neil Gregorio, MCA's Senior Domestic Label Manager, sent me a text last Jan 12 informing me of the collaboration and the intended schedule for vocal recording."
-Filan added when he met her, "You are a great singer" and that you "sound exactly like the recording".
+Filan added when he met her, that she is "a great singer" and that she sounds "exactly like the recording".